djeang/parent-chaining/readme.md

 ## Exemple

 Probably, the most popular tree structure for programers is the HTML DOM.
-So let's see how it would like to manupulate a HTML DOM instance with an API based using *parent chaining* pattern.
+So let's see how it would like to manupulate a HTML DOM instance with an API based on *Parent-Chaining* pattern.

 ```
 Html html = new Html()